RRZK/CancerSysDB/README.md

 As mentioned before, the workflows are in the folder [web-app/data/Workflows](web-app/data/Workflows).

-To create your own workflow look at the [Workflow Tutorials](web-app/data/Workflows/Readme.md)
+To create your own workflow, look at the [Workflow Tutorials](web-app/data/Workflows/Readme.md)
 ## Data

-Without Data the Project does not work.
+Without data, the entire application will not work.
-When starting the App with an Clean Gene Data is downloaded from biomart.
+When starting, the app with clean gene data is downloaded from BioMart.
-By Standard the Public TCGA Data is incorporated into the Database.
+By default, the public TCGA data is incorporated into the database.

 ### SQL Dump

-There is an SQL Dump at
+There is an SQL dump at

 http://bifacility.uni-koeln.de/cancersysdb/cancersysSQLdump.tar.gz

-It has an admin User:
+It has an admin user:

     User: Admin
     Password: AdminPassword

-and a User which uploaded the Data and is owner of the Data:
+and a user which uploaded the data and is the owner of the data:

     User: User
     Password: UserPassword